 The frames are made of thick aluminum beams and this prevents any flexing when under load.

-The quality of the build is quite good and gives you repeatability of 0.001 inches.
+The quality of the build is quite good and gives you a repeatability of 0.001 inches.

 The entire frame is powder-coated which gives it a premium look.

-The work bed is made of MDF with threaded inserts and T-slots that allow you to use the common work holding methods.
+The work bed is made of MDF with threaded inserts and T-slots that allow you to use common work-holding methods.

 A useful feature of the X-carve Pro is the leveling feet on the four corners which allows you to individually adjust the height of each corner to get a perfectly level work bed.